toyosi12/thepeer-angular/README.md

 ### Use in your project
 There are two ways to implement this library in your project:
-- You can use functions that can be called from a template within your project like so:
+- You can use functions that can be called from a template within your project as shown below:
 ```ts
 import { ThepeerService } from 'thepeer'